Trident University International: Rankings

 In Washington Monthlys 2021 National University Rankings, Trident was ranked 228 out of 381 national universities and 56th in the western region for "Best Bang for the Buck.".
 Trident was not included in Washington Monthly's rankings from 2022 through 2025.

 Student outcomes

-According to the National Center for Education Statistics, as of 2024 Trident at AIU has a 6-year bachelor degree graduation rate of 8% and only a 20% retention rate for first time students pursuing bachelor's degrees.
+According to the National Center for Education Statistics, as of 2024 Trident at AIU has a 6-year bachelor's degree graduation rate of 8% and only a 20% retention rate for first time students pursuing bachelor's degrees.